UX/UI and Design Terminology

 Metaphor | Architect (structure and functionality of the house). | Interior designer (look and feel of the rooms). |

 Graphic design is a broad discipline that focuses on visual communication and presentation.
-Its primary goal is to convey messages to the audience using typography, images, colors, and shapes.
+Its primary goal is to convey a message to an audience using typography, images, colors, and shapes.

-While UX/UI design mainly deals with interactive digital products (applications, websites), the term graphic design encompasses a much wider range, including:
+While UX/UI design primarily deals with interactive digital products (applications, websites), the term graphic design encompasses a much broader spectrum, including:

-Branding: Design of logos, business cards, letterheads, and other materials that represent a brand.
+Branding: Logo design, business cards, letterhead, and other materials that define a brand.

-A graphic designer can work on UI design elements (e.g., creating icons or illustrations), but their focus is on static visual communication, while the UI designer focuses on interactivity and functionality within the digital environment.
+A graphic designer may work on elements of UI design (e.g., creating icons or illustrations), but their focus is on static visual communication, while the UI designer focuses on interactivity and functionality within the digital environment.

 Persona

-A persona is a fictional character created based on research (in a process called UX research) that represents a typical user of your product.
-It helps the team focus on the needs and goals of real audiences rather than their own assumptions.
+A persona is a fictional character created based on research (in a process called UX research), representing a typical user of your product.
+It helps the team focus on the needs and goals of the actual audience, not on their own assumptions.
 A persona has a name, age, occupation, goals, and frustrations.

 User Journey Map

-This is a visual representation of all the steps and emotions a user goes through while using your product or service to achieve a certain goal.
+This is a visual representation of all the steps and emotions the user experiences while using your product or service to achieve a specific goal.
 The journey map helps identify pain points and opportunities for improvement.

 Wireframe

-A wireframe is a basic, low-fidelity representation of the layout of a webpage or application.
-It focuses solely on the arrangement of elements, the hierarchy of information, and functionality, without colors, fonts, or images.
-It is like a sketch or skeleton of the design.
+A wireframe is a basic, low-fidelity representation of a website or app's structure.
+It focuses solely on the layout of elements, information hierarchy, and functionality, without colors, fonts, or images.
+It is like a blueprint or skeleton of the design.

 Low Fidelity